Food Wars: Why Lahori Nihari Is Objectively Superior to Karachi Nihari

 Food isn’t just about taste, it’s about memory and comfort.
 And Lahoris have turned nihari into more than a dish; it’s a ritual.
 Families gather around steaming bowls on weekends, often with fresh naan straight out of the tandoor.
 It’s not just eaten, it’s celebrated.

-Karachi nihari is often a late-night street food, still amazing, but it doesn’t carry the same cultural weight.
+Karachi Nihari is often a late-night street food, still amazing, but it doesn’t carry the same cultural weight.
 Lahore made nihari personal.

 Why This Debate Will Never End